Compensation - People Development Magazine

 How do you plan to distribute profits?
 How will you ensure fairness?
 What will the currency or currencies of compensation be?
 Will you, for example, allow benefits like extra leave, time for volunteering, travel perks, or forms of recognition to satisfy human basic needs?
 How will you handle the transformation?

 The first step is to decide on an economic model on a strategic level.
-Ensure, on a high level, that the best interest of the company – and its purpose – is taken into consideration rather than the best interest of certain individuals.
+Ensure, on a high level, that the best interest of the company – and its purpose – is taken into consideration rather than the best interest of specific individuals.

 2. Make salaries transparent